An axiomatic characterization of the Brownian map: Tree gluing and the Brownian map

 where the $a_i$ are an enumeration of the jumps in the process $M_r$ up to time $s$.
 Thus,~\eqref{eqn::asdef} must evolve as a martingale in $s$.
 Proposition~\ref{prop::centermartingale} (stated and proved in Section~\ref{subsec::martingale32} below) implies that~\eqref{eqn::asdef} evolves as a martingale if and only if $\alpha = 3/2$.
 Thus, the fact that $\alpha = 3/2$ is a consequence of the properties listed in the theorem statement.
 For the remainder of the proof, we may therefore assume that $\alpha = 3/2$.

-Let $A$ be the overall area measure of a surface sampled from $\tmudl$.
-Let $A_k$ denote the conditional expectation of $A$ given the $\sigma$-algebra $\CG_k$ generated by $k$ exploration iterations, where each iteration corresponds to adding an exploration toward the center of each unexplored component, as described above.
-Note that since the hypotheses of Theorem~\ref{thm::levynetbasedcharacterization} apply to $\mustwo$ with $\alpha = 3/2$, all of the lemmas above apply if we use~$\mudl$ and~$\mudonel$ in place of~$\tmudl$ in and~$\tmudonel$, respectively.
-We know that the joint law of the processes encoding the iterations~$A_k$, and the law of the conditional expectation of the area in the unexplored regions, is the same in each case.
-This implies that~$\mustwo$ and~$\tmustwo$ can be coupled in such a way that their branching boundary length explorations agree, and that their conditional expected amounts of area in the not-yet-explored regions agree, and their metric net structures are compatible.
+{\it Step 2: Conditional law of area given boundary length agrees.} Recall that the collection $\CU_0$ of complementary components which arise from performing the center exploration each correspond to one of the downward jumps $a_i$ of $M$.
+Moreover, $a_i$ gives the boundary length of the corresponding element of $\CU_0$.
+We can iterate the process by performing a center exploration into each of the elements of $\CU_0$.
+Let $\CG_1$ be the $\sigma$-algebra which is generated by: \begin{itemize} \item The initial center exploration $M$ and \item The same information corresponding to center explorations into each of the elements of $\CU_0$. \end{itemize} The iterative step used to define $\CG_1$ yields a collection of components~$\CU_1$, in each of which we can again perform a center exploration.
+For $k \in \N$, we inductively let $\CU_k$ (resp.\ $\CG_k$) be the collection of complementary components which arise from (resp.\ $\sigma$-algebra generated by~$\CG_{k-1}$ and by) performing center explorations in all of the components in~$\CU_{k-1}$.

-But does this imply that the overall areas agree in this coupling?
-To prove this, it would suffice to show that the $A_k \to A$ almost surely.
-By the martingale convergence theorem, to prove that $A_k \to A$ a.s.\ it suffices to show that $A$ is a measurable function of the $\sigma$-algebra $\CG$ generated by the information encoded by {\em all} of the countably many exploration iterations.
-To prove this we will in fact prove a stronger claim: that $\CG$ encodes all of the information about random metric measure space.
+Let $A$ be the overall area measure of a surface sampled from $\tmudl$ and let $A_k = \E[ A \giv \CG_k]$.
+We will now show that $A$ is $\CG =\sigma(\CG_k : k \in \N)$ measurable, i.e., $A$ is determined by the information encoded by {\em all} of the countably many exploration iterations.
+Upon proving this, we will have by the martingale convergence theorem that $A_k \to \E[ A \giv \CG] = A$ a.s.
+Recall from the discussion just after the statement of Theorem~\ref{thm::levynetbasedcharacterization} that all of the hypotheses of Theorem~\ref{thm::levynetbasedcharacterization} apply to $\mustwo$ with $\alpha = 3/2$.
+Indeed, Proposition~\ref{prop::metric_net_law} implies that the law of the unembedded metric net in this case is the $3/2$-L\'evy net and one has the conditional independence of the inside and outside of filled metric balls.
+We therefore have that all of the lemmas above apply if we use~$\mudl$ and~$\mudonel$ in place of~$\tmudl$ in and~$\tmudonel$, respectively.
+Therefore we know that the joint law of the processes encoding the iterations~$A_k$, and the law of the conditional expectation of the area in the unexplored regions, is the same in each case.
+Hence, the proof of the step will be complete upon showing that $A$ is $\CG$-measurable.